pip-services/pip-services-docs/content/en/python/tutorials/_index.md

 ### [Client Library](client_library)

-This tutorial explains how to create a client library in five easy to follow steps.
-In addition, it explains the reader why client libraries are important and provides some best practices for the development of client libraries.
+This tutorial explains how to create a client library in five easy-to-follow steps.
+In addition, it explains why client libraries are important and provides some advice for the development of client libraries.

 ### [Data Microservice](data_microservice)